 “I left Ilena one voicemail, believe me, one voicemail.
 It was a very long voice message and I was crying, crying.
 Ilena called me two hours later and reassured me that ‘it’s ok, everything will be good.’”

-Ilena agreed to help Jane file for Dispute Resolution against her landlord for trying to get her to pay for damages that she did not cause.
+Ilena agreed to help Jane file a Dispute Resolution against her landlord for trying to get her to pay for damages that she did not cause.

-Not only did Ilena support the family practically, but also was able to help the family manage the stress of two different emotional court hearing with their landlord.
+Not only did Ilena support the family practically, but she was also able to help the family manage the stress of two different emotional court hearing with their landlord.

 Jane describes her interactions with Ilena as “God-sent,” sharing that when she had ongoing issues with her landlord she would call “Ilena, my angel” asking her help.
 “And she said, ‘of course, yes!’”